Senator Feinstein, which is farther away, Florida or the moon?

 So we can't have that.

-But we're going to give captured enemy combatants jury trials as they'll have constitutional rights the same as U.S. citizens do.
+But we're going to give captured enemy combatants jury trials as though they have constitutional rights the same as U.S. citizens do.

 That's your American left.